WebDevBooster/starlan/README.md

 Yeah.
 No shit, Sherlock!

+### Eliminate embarrassment!

+I want to add a third point that list under the heading "Why American English pronunciation".
+I didn't want to write that down initially but the feelings associated with it keep coming up.
+So, I need to write it down in order to let it go.
+I need to "release" those haunting feelings into the wild.
+And I also think that sharing this might help others.

+So, my third reason as to why North-American English (NAE) must be the basis for Starlan is because the clarity that's built-in into NAE pronunciation (see point 2) also **eliminates embarrassment** for people communicating in the language.
+In that point 2 I said:

+> I've been living in London for years and to this day I sometimes have to ask a British English speaker to repeat the same word 2, 3 and sometimes 4 times because I just don't understand what the person is saying.

+And let me tell you a secret...

+In all those cases where that happened, the typical situation was this:

+The speakers in all those cases were people who must have grown up in England and they didn't appear to have any major accent.
+For all I could tell they were all speaking "standard" British English.

+And every time I couldn't understand a word they were saying I felt like the dumbest MF in the world!

+The level of embarrassment I experienced there is hard to put into words!

+Imagine this:

+You don't understand a word and you ask the speaker to repeat it.
+OK, so far so good.
+Nothing out of the ordinary.
+That happens to everyone.

+But then... the speaker repeats it and you STILL don't have even the slightest clue what he or she is saying.
+Not even a clue of what they might mean!

+You ask them to repeat it again.
+And AGAIN... you don't even have the slightest clue of what they might be saying!
+They seem to be speaking normally but you have absolutely no clue what word they are uttering!

+After asking the speaker to repeat the same word 3 or 4 times, I usually just give up.
+Because I can't bear the feeling of embarrassment.
+In my mind, I think that the speaker must think that I'm brain-dead retarded because I can't understand a simple word they are saying.

+So, what I usually end up doing is: I pretend to have understood whereas in reality I haven't!
+I just give up because I'm feeling so embarrassed.
+Maybe this is because I have unusually high standards, who knows.

+My point is: the level of embarrassment I experience in such moments is unfathomable.
+But this has only ever happened to me with British English.
+With native speakers who didn't appear to have any noticeable accent.

+On the flip side though: This sort of thing has NEVER happened to me with American English.

+The only issue with American English pronunciation is the occasional difficulty distinguishing between "can" and "can't".
+But this is something native speakers of American English struggle just as much with.
+I believe this is the only deficiency of American English pronunciation.
+When pronouncing "can't" quickly and when the context could mean both "can" and "can't" the "t" in "can't" can be difficult to hear.

+Aside from that, the clarity of pronunciation in American English is so much greater than in British English, there's no contest.
+They aren't even on the same level when it comes to clarity in pronunciation.

+British **news anchors** speak very clearly.
+But that's because they are **specifically trained** to do so.
+Try watching a "regular" British TV show where the speakers aren't news anchors and you'll quickly find that you need subtitles.
+This sort of thing is not there with American English.
+All Americans and Canadians can be easily understood without subtitles.

+And as for that little problem with "can't" in American English, there is a simple fix for that:
+In British English, there can never be a mix-up between "can" and "can't".
+So, we'll just borrow the British pronunciation of "can't" for our phonetic spelling in Starlan.
+Easy!
+In British "can't" the "a" is a long a sound like in "father".

 ### Resources page

 On [this resources page here](./resources.md) I'll be adding potentially useful resources and links to potential allies.